 - Child abuse

-When is Cell Phone Video Admissible?
+When is Cell Phone Video Admissible in Ohio?

 Keep in mind that cell phone video may not always be admissible.
 You need to evaluate specific considerations before presenting cell phone video footage as evidence in court.
 Some of these factors include:

 - Whether the cell phone video could do more harm than good

 - Whether the cell phone video footage is relevant to your case

 - Whether the cell phone video is authentic and unedited